 Sibling Estrangement and Adult Sibling Rivalry

-Adult sibling rivalry is a toxic relationship that has continued from ones’ childhood and haunts the involved parties emotionally, psychologically and spiritually.
+Adult sibling rivalry is a toxic relationship that has continued from one’s childhood and haunts the involved parties emotionally, psychologically and spiritually.

 Even if our siblings have changed, it does not mean the wound we have suffered could immediately be erased.
 Our siblings may not be bad people, but with all the history, it is almost impossible to know and truly see our siblings for who they are today.

-Usually, parental favouritism lays the foundation for toxic adult sibling estrangement.
+Usually, parental favoritism lays the foundation for toxic adult-sibling estrangement.
 However, sometimes it can also happen simply due to life circumstances.
 For example, one sibling might have more success in their relationships and career.
 They may be more financially well-off or fulfilled personal goals, whilst their siblings remain in poverty or feel stuck in life.
 Benign feelings of jealousy are normal, but they can also become toxic, especially when they act on their envy.
 One may try to put down their siblings, ignore them or even sabotage their success.
 One may also try to sabotage the envied sibling’s life or humiliate them at every given opportunity.
 They may form an ally with other members and paint a picture of the successful one being arrogant and selfish.
 They may alienate the successful sibling and exclude them from family events.
-When acted out, toxic envy intensifies any existing sibling estrangement and sometimes cause irreversible damages.
+When acted out, toxic envy intensifies any existing sibling estrangement and sometimes causes irreversible damage.